doefom/restrict/README.md

 # Restrict

-> Restrict is a Statamic addon that adds permissions for collections to limit entry listings to the author of an
+> Restrict is a Statamic addon that lets you choose from which collection a user can view other authors' entries.
-> entry within a given collection.

 ## Features